Be part of helping to change the status quo—and pursue growth—through gender lens investing.

 3. Companies that make gender equality—from the ground floor to top management—a priority.
 According to VanderBrug, companies that exhibit greater gender diversity not only among senior leadership but also in the rest of the workforce may experience better performance, reduced turnover and higher employee engagement, all predictors of higher earnings.

 4. Companies that produce products or services that benefit women.
-VanderBrug points to efforts by one company to create software that is free of gender biases, and she reminds investors that by 2020, women are expected to hold $72 trillion of private wealth, more than twice as much as 2010 levels.4
+VanderBrug points to efforts by one company to create software that is free of gender biases.
+She also notes that according to BofA Global Research, women’s accumulated financial assets are rising 1.5 times faster than men’s and could reach $110 trillion by 2025.4

 Gender lens investing, says VanderBrug, is “a way to identify areas of opportunity in the search for enhanced investment returns.”5 If you’re interested in exploring it further, she recommends meeting with your advisor and asking how you might increase your portfolio’s exposure to the growing economic power of women.